Alexander-Barth/APTDecoder.jl/README.md

 ![raw](examples/gqrx_20190825_182745_137620000_raw.png "raw")

 This is the raw data.
 Channel a is on the right and channel b on the left.
-Note that channel a is just switching the wave-length during the capture.
+Note that channel b is just switching the wave-length during the capture.
 In part of Europe the sun went already down.

 ![channel A](examples/gqrx_20190825_182745_137620000_channel_a.png "A")